avast/retdec/README.md

 ## Installation and Use

 Currently, we support Windows (7 or later), Linux, and macOS.
+An installed version of RetDec requires approximately 4 GB of free disk space.

 ### Windows